 When the Civil War ended, Harriet returned to upstate New York, where she had a parcel of land that US Senator and abolitionist William H. Seward had sold her before the war.
 A biography of her life titled, Scenes in the Life of Harriet Tubman, was published in 1869 by Sarah Hopkins Bradford.
 Bradford published the second biography of Tubman, Harriet, the Moses of her People almost two decades later.

-A Leader to the End of Her Life
+A Leader to the End

 Later in her life, Harriet continued to Inspire a Shared Vision and Challenge the Process.
 Thirty years after her exploits with the Underground Railroad and in the Civil War, Tubman became involved in the women’s suffrage movement.
 She gave speeches in several cities about the need to give women the vote.